richo/snowplow-wiki/about-snowplow/Technical-architecture.md

 * **Scalable, fast tracking** - using CloudFront for event tracking reduces complexity and minimizes client slowdown worldwide
-* **Never lose your raw data** - your raw event data is never compacted, corrupted or otherwise thrown away by SnowPlow
+* **Never lose your raw data** - your raw event data is never compacted, overwritten or otherwise corrupted by SnowPlow
 * **Direct access to events** - not intermediated by a third-party vendor, or a slow API, or an interface offering aggregates only
 * **Analysis tool agnostic** - SnowPlow can be used to feed whatever